DavidWells/davidwells.io-v1/content/work/2015-03-19-inbound-analytics.md

 layout: portfolio
 ---

-# Inbound Analytics

-**Contributors:** David Wells

-**Client:** The internets

 **Date:** 2014

-**Tags:** JavaScript

 Read the [docs](http://inbound-analytic-docs.surge.sh/)

-Vanilla JavaScript Analytics library with zero dependancies.
+Inbound Analytics, is a vanilla JavaScript library with zero dependencies for tracking various user activities on a site.

-The library is a part of the WordPress Landing Pages, Leads, and Calls to action plugin
+The library is a part of the WordPress Landing Pages, Leads, and Calls to action plugin for [Inbound Now](https://davidwells.io/work/inbound-now)

 ### Inbound Analytics API Docs